jaythad13/Mathematikezettelkasten/Commutative algebra --- math-189AA/notes/Local rings.md

 A **local ring** is a ring with a unique [[Abstract algebra --- math-171/notes/Prime and maximal ideals#_definition _ maximal ideal|maximal ideal]] ideal.

-We sometimes specify this ideal with the ring — we might say $A, \mathfrak{m}$ is a local ring
+We sometimes specify this ideal with the ring — $A, \mathfrak{m}$ is a local ring

+---

 However, there's a problem — not all rings are local.
 Local-ity is not even preserved by polynomial extension.